valhuber/python-rules/README.md

 ### Rules vs. Code
 For most transaction-oriented database applications, backend database logic is a substantial portion of the effort, typically nearly half.
-Such backend logic is often performed in triggers, or `before_flush` - multi-table derivation and constraint logic, and actions such as sending mail or messages.
+It includes _multi-table_ derivation and constraint logic, and actions such as sending mail or messages.
+Such backend logic is typically coded in `before_flush` events, or database triggers and/or stored procedures.

-The prevailing assumption is that such *domain-specific logic must surely be domain-specfic code.*  This project introduces a *declarative alternative* to such logic: you specify a set of *spreadsheet-like rules,* which are then executed by a login engine operating as a plugin to sqlalchemy.
+The prevailing assumption is that such *domain-specific logic must surely be domain-specfic code.*  This project introduces a _declarative
+alternative_: you specify a set of **_spreadsheet-like rules,_** which are then executed by a login engine operating as a plugin to sqlalchemy.

 #### Rules: 40X more concise, automatic optimization and re-use